ChrisWhite12/Subway-Trip-Planner/README.md

 * adding the map with the positions of the trains shown and animating it by printing and clearing the screen.
 * adding a text-to-speech to read the instructions as time goes by
 * being able to calculate multiple paths and selecting the least travel time option
-* placing the interchanges information in the line objects so that the only a selection of them are viewed, not all of them.
+* placing the interchanges information in the line objects so that the only a selection of them are viewed when calculating the trip, not all of them.
 * adding arrive-by time and search function
 * adding returning multiple results for trip querys
 * displaying the time correctly (6:00 am instead of 1)